JanviDhonde/Datacom_SoftwareDeveloper/README.md

 ## Datacom Software Development Job Simulation

 **Datacom_SoftwareDeveloper:** <br>
 I recently completed Datacom's Software Development Job Simulation on Forage, where I reviewed a web application, identified and fixed bugs, and planned future improvements.
 This experience enhanced my skills in critical thinking, root cause analysis, and software development.
-I'm excited to apply these skills in real-world projects.
+I'm excited to apply these skills in real-world projects..

 **Repository Overview:**
 This repository documents my participation in the **Datacom Software Development Job Simulation** on the Forage platform.
 The simulation provided valuable insight into how Datacom's software development team approaches web application development, bug fixing, and system improvements.
 I worked on reviewing a web application, identifying bugs, and implementing fixes in a real-world context, which allowed me to sharpen my critical thinking and software development skills.